VilleOlof/simply_files/sf_core/simply_packet.md

 And a Rust websocket server implementation at `backend/src/upload/websocket.rs`.
 *Showcases how the server may receive and process the packets*

+There is also a Rust client implementation at `cli/src/upload.rs`.
+*Showcases how a client upload could look like in Rust*

 And a Rust packet format implementation at `sf_core/src/simply_packet.rs`.
 *Showcases a pure Rust packet format implementation that is both from and to bytes*